mmovundl/MovieFav/README.md

 1. Designed the Interfaces and how everything will be displayed on the website
 2. Collected the data from the api, converted it into an array and displayed it by looping through the data
-3. Designed the database structure according to what needs to be displayed in the favourites interface 3.Collected the data from the interface and added it to the database, this happens everytime a user clicks "Add to Favourites" button, only users who are logged in can access this fuctionality
+3. Designed the database structure according to what needs to be displayed in the favourites interface
+3. Collected the data from the interface and added it to the database, this happens everytime a user clicks "Add to Favourites" button, only users who are logged in can access this fuctionality

 ##	Why PHP(Laravel)
-1.Full-stack frame, we can easily add js components to make our projects more intercative(react,vue) 2.Use of the MVC architecture.
+1. Full-stack frame, we can easily add js components to make our projects more intercative(react,vue)
+2. Use of the MVC architecture.
 3. Allows scalebity and efficient perfomance.
-4.Easy to interact with external API's.
+4. Easy to interact with external API's.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>